YouwangDeng/Leetcode/LeetcodeNote.md

 ### Recursion
 * Tail Recursion
     * Tail recursion is a special kind of recursion where the recursive call is the very last thing in the function.
 It's a function that does not do anything at all after recursing.
+* Classical Recursion Problem
+    * Fibonacci Number
+        * Can be solved by DP, which is better
+    * Climbing Stairs
+        * Same as Fibonacci
+    * Merge Sort
+        * We will talk more about that in Sort
+    * Towers of Hanoi
+    * Binary Search
+        * This is a tail Recursion
+* Questions
+    * Gray Code